nicosensei/es-theme-next-pixel-EmueELEC-OGA/data/mix/README.md

 ### Next Pixel mix
 Next Pixel theme now includes its own custom mix to make your game screenshots and video snaps integration even better.
 If you never heard of mixes, they're just these images you may download along with game info/description using Recalbox internal scraper or using an external scraper like Skraper.
-Better than a long description here some captures :
+Better than a long description here some captures:

 ![gamegear](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/gamegear.gif)